cao5zy/seneca_client_for_ng2/README.md

 This is a typescript library for AngularJs2 to invoke methods of microservices through microservice gateway.

+The repository is no longer maitained.
+The development will go on at [http-micro-service-front](https://github.com/cao5zy/http-micro-service-client).

 ## Installation

     npm install seneca_ng2_client --save